 First, create the main heading which can be a statement or a question.
 See above for ideas.

 Don’t worry you can come back and tweak this later if needs be.

-Then create subheadings for each section to help plan the article and break up the content.
+Then create subheadings for each section to help plan the blog post and break up the content.

 This gives you an overview of what you want to include before you actually commit to content.